trixi-framework/HOHQMesh/Documentation/docs/TheISMMeshFileFormats.md

 Each element block includes enough information to define a spectral element.
 Each block has

-	node IDs of the four corners
+	node IDs of the four/eight corners
-	Boundary flags for the sides/faces (0 = straight side, 1 = curved)
+	Boundary flags for the sides/faces (0 = straight/flat, 1 = curved)
 	Interpolation values for the curved sides
-	boundary names for sides/faces
+	Boundary names for sides/faces

 The node IDs are the IDs (as determined by their location in the list) of the nodes defined in the Node block.